Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Why Rocket Languages Makes Our Best Japanese Apps List

-Our #1 pick for best overall Japanese app (after reviewing seemingly countless programs), is Rocket Japanese.
-It is a bit of close call with our second pick, Pimsleur (discussed below), but generally speaking, when comparing all of these different Japanese programs side-by-side, Rocket is just clearly the best.
+Our pick for best overall Japanese app (after reviewing around a dozen programs), is Rocket Japanese.
+It is a bit of close call with our second pick, Pimsleur (discussed below), but generally speaking, when comparing all of these different Japanese programs side-by-side, Rocket is clearly the best.

 In terms of the design of their program and the depth of their lessons, they simply have the most well-rounded Japanese app from top to bottom.
 To better explain this, I want to cover three key points.